 Through the acquisition of PDA in February 2017, we assumed a \$1.7 million term loan with Banco de Chile that matures in January 2025.
-This term loan bears interest at a fixed rate of 6.48% and is payable in eight annual installments beginning January 2018.
+This term loan bears interest at a fixed rate of 6.48% and is payable in eight annual installments which began in January 2018.
 This loan is unsecured and contains certain pre-payment limitations.